swift-student/swift-student.github.io/_posts/2020-3-14-inline-autocomplete.md

+As a note, I am using Swift 5 and targeting iOS13 in the following code.
 So to start with, I configured my search bar like so:

   ```swift
   private func setupSearchBar() {